spessasus/spessasynth_core/docs/sound-bank/generator.md

 Below are all defined generator types as of soundfont 2.04.

-They are accesible through the `generatorTypes` enum.
+They are accessible through the `generatorTypes` enum.
 The limits and default values are accessible through the `generatorLimits` constant.

 !!!
 Important